jason-kerney/TS-Kata/docs/purpose.md

     (title "Purpose"))
 /bl-->

-This provides a template for doing katas in TypeScript using Mocha.
+This provides a template for doing katas in TypeScript using Jasmine.